Shasthojoy/howi/README.md

 # HOWI-CE

-HOWI Community Edition is open source project governed by a Apache License 2.0.
+HOWI Community Edition is open source project governed by a The MIT License.
 HOWI has been a proprietary SDK, framework and package collection developed
 by Marko Kungla since 2005.
 It has modular `addon/plugin/lib` design style
 which as collection enables rapid development very wide range of software with